JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     }
     ```

+3. Create an empty Kotlin file inside the `together` folder, for example, `together/src/commonMain/kotlin/Together.kt`.
-3. Currently, the Gradle script cannot assemble a framework if the module being exported does not contain any source code.
+   This is a workaround, as the Gradle script currently cannot assemble a framework if the exported module does not
-   To work around this, create an empty Kotlin file inside the `together` folder, for example, `together/src/commonMain/kotlin/Together.kt`.
+   contain any source code.

 4. Run the Gradle task that assembles the framework: